mtkrebs87/Project_1/README.md

 ## Questions:
 1. Has COVID impacted the median rent values of units in the five boroughs?
 2. Has COVID impacted the number of units available to rent in the five boroughs?
-3. Has the presence or absence of COVID affected either of these things positively or negatively?
-4. Is the impact of COVID affecting boroughs differently?
+3. Has the impact of COVID affected boroughs differently?

 Datasets: